skylerdegrote/portfolio_website_round1/README.md

 * Teamwork

 ##### Lifetouch Studio Photography
-I was a **Studio Photographer** from **October 2014 to February 2015** I created artistic layouts both in the studio with the customers, and at the selling table for the customers.
+<br>I was a **Studio Photographer** from **October 2014 to February 2015**
+<br>I created artistic layouts both in the studio with the customers, and at the selling table for the customers.
-The skills I learned and used in this job were
+<br>The skills I learned and used in this job were
 * Client Relations
 * Artistic Design
 * Group Coordination